 What not to bring

-- Only food and alcohol for personal consumption can be brought onsite
+- Only food and alcohol for personal consumption can be brought onsite.

 - You may be searched at the entrance for any items that may be used in an illegal or offensive manner – which will be confiscated.
 Persons suspected of carrying out illegal and/or offensive activities onsite may also be searched and face eviction.
-No portable laser equipment or pens are permitted
+NB: Confiscated items will NOT be returned.

 - Persons using fireworks will be evicted from site and materials confiscated.

 - No unauthorised tape recorders, professional film or video equipment are allowed onsite.
-Cameras for personal use are welcome
+Cameras for personal use are welcome.

 - Flying or filming with Unmanned Aerial Vehicles (UAVs, or so-called drones) is not allowed on site before, during or after the Festival – and is prohibited by law.
-We have a working site and the safety of our audience, crew and staff is paramount
+We have a working site and the safety of our audience, crew and staff is paramount.